aieye-top/d2l-book2/README.md

 * the document is available at docs/
 * you can upload by any systems with docker.
 * the docker is automatedly upload by gitflows.(now # push)
+* `d2lbook2 deploy html`can commit by your comment.

 TODO: Understand